Lord Frederick FitzClarence

-Lieutenant-General Lord Frederick FitzClarence, GCH (9 December 1799 - 30 October 1854) was a British Army officer and the third, recognized, illegitimate son of King William IV by his mistress Dorothea Jordan.
+Lieutenant-General Lord Frederick FitzClarence, GCH (9 December 1799 - 30 October 1854) was a British Army officer and the third, recognised, illegitimate son of King William IV by his mistress Dorothea Jordan.

 Military career

 FitzClarence was commissioned as an officer in the British Army in 1814.
 While a captain in the Coldstream Guards, FitzClarence commanded a small detachment of Guards to act in support of the police with the arrest of the Cato Street conspirators in 1820.
 The arrest was not straightforward, and a scuffle ensued.

-Frederick FitzClarence gained the rank of Colonel in the service of the 36th (Herefordshire) Regiment of Foot.
+FitzClarence gained the rank of colonel in the 36th (Herefordshire) Regiment of Foot.
 On 24 May 1831, he was granted the rank of a marquess' younger son by his father, William IV, upon the latter's ascension to the throne.
 Having been invested as a Knight Grand Cross of the Royal Guelphic Order (G.C.H.) that same year, he became Lieutenant-Governor of Portsmouth and General Officer Commanding South-West District in 1847, and then Commander-in-Chief of the Bombay Army in 1852.
 He died in office in October 1854.